 The Mental Capacity Act is a law that is designed to help.
 The Act intends to protect people who lose the capacity to make their own decisions and will:

-- Allow you to appoint someone (such as a trusted relative or friend) to make decisions on your behalf once you lose the ability to do so, including decisions on your health and personal welfare, as well as on your financial matters.
+- allow you to appoint someone (such as a trusted relative or friend) to make decisions on your behalf once you lose the ability to do so, including decisions on your health and personal welfare, as well as on your financial matters

-- Ensure that the decisions made on your behalf are in your best interests.
+- ensure that the decisions made on your behalf are in your best interests

-- Introduce a Code of Practice for people who support individuals who have lost the capacity to make their own decisions.
+- introduce a Code of Practice for people who support individuals who have lost the capacity to make their own decisions.

 See Making decisions (Mental capacity) for more information.

-Assistive technology that can help
+Technology that can help

-Dementia can make aspects of day-to-day life more difficult for the person living with the condition and in some cases it may also put them at risk.
+Dementia can make aspects of day to day life more difficult for the person living with the condition and in some cases it may also put them at risk.
 Around the home, things like repeatedly mislaying keys can be frustrating, while others like leaving the gas on and unlit can be dangerous.